Today's Articles

 From 1976 to 1980, she gave frequent readings and lectures at Yale University, the University of North Dakota, Howard University, New York University, Detroit Art Institute, Southern University, and others.
 She married her second husband, David Murray, a musician.

-Shange has written a children's book, "I Live in Music" (1994) and "Lilliane: Resurrection of the Daughter" (1994).
-She has also worked on a play with Ladysmith Black Mambazo at the Steppenwolf Theatre in Chicago.
+Shange has written children's books, "I Live in Music" (1994) and "Lilliane: Resurrection of the Daughter" (1994).
+She has also collaborated with Ladysmith Black Mambazo on a play at the Steppenwolf Theatre in Chicago.

 To be a Writer